mrtazz/unwiredcouch.com/speakerbio.md

-Daniel is a Senior Software Engineer at Etsy's infrastructure and development tools team.
+Daniel is a Staff Software Engineer at Etsy's infrastructure and development tools team.
 He loves automation, monitoring, documentation and simplicity.
 In previous lives he has worked in systems and network administration, on connecting chemical plants to IT systems and as an embedded systems networking